guptapriya7171/SDESheetChallenge/README.md

 Access Modifier:
 The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
 The four access modifiers in Java are public, protected, default, and private.
-In CN it was mentioned that there three modifier, might be an old video.

 Include one more that is protected,
 ## Four Types of Access Modifiers
 <h6>Private</h6> We can access the private modifier only within the same class and not from outside the class.